Rokiis1/user_profile/server/README.md

 ## Folder Structure

-- `controllers/` - This directory contains logic of your application.
-Controllers handle incoming requests, process them (often by interacting with models), and send responses back to the client.
+- `controllers/` - This directory contains logic of the application.
+Controllers functionality will be handle incoming requests, process them (often by interacting with models), and send responses back to the client.

 - `models/` - This directory is for defining native SQL queries.
 Models represent the structure of your database tables and provide methods to interact with the database.

 - `configs/` - This directory contains configuration files for this application.
 These would be connection settings, environment variables, and other configuration details.

-- `routes/` - This directory defines the routes for your application.
-Routes map HTTP requests to specific controller actions.
+- `routes/` - This directory defines the routes for this application.
+To request any resource from web-server

 ## Package Manager